 Yet we know there are tangible security benefits with the use of deception.
 As our customers continue to shift workloads to Azure, using cloud native capabilities to digitally transform their business, we wanted to offer a solution which can help customers fully leverage the potential this brings in terms of visibility, manageability and reduced cost of ownership.

-We are excited to announce the Microsoft Sentinel Deception Solution is now in public preview.
+We are excited to announce the Microsoft Sentinel Deception Solution which is is now a community supported product and we invite you to participate in extending it.
 This solution moves away from traditional approaches and uses the concept of ‘honeytokens’ by injecting decoy objects into existing workloads.
 Detection principles remains the same, because there is no legitimate reason to access a honeytoken, any activity indicates the presence of a user who is not familiar with the environment, and could potentially be an attacker.

 Because no dedicated infrastructure is required, overall costs to the customer are reduced.
 Additional benefits include wider detection coverage since honeytoken objects are embedded throughout the environment.
 Manageability is improved using simple UI driven controls to allow deployment at scale and planted honeytokens blend in with existing environment making it hard to differentiate between a honeytoken and its real counterpart.